 Protective actions are measures taken to avoid or reduce the projected dose when the benefits derived from such action are sufficient to offset any undesirable features of the protective action.
 Protective Action Guides are projected doses to individuals in the County which warrant taking action.
-The guidance of this plan is responsive to the provisions of the USEPA Manual of Protective Action Guides and Protective Actions for Nuclear Incidents.
+The guidance of this plan is responsive to the provisions of the USEPA Manual of Protective Action Guides and Protective Actions for Nuclear Incidents (EPA-400-R-92-001 as the basis for evacuation PAR's.

 - B. Incidents at nuclear facilities may range from very small or no releases of radioactive material, having no offsite consequences, to relatively large releases, possibly involving action to minimize radiation exposure to offsite populations.
 The variability of meteorological conditions, including wind patterns, wind speeds and precipitation has a great effect on offsite consequences.
 The plume exposure pathway Emergency Planning Zone (EPZ) is a conservative estimate of the area in which protective actions would ever be needed in the event of a design basis accident.
 Planning and implementation of protective actions within the County will be commensurate with the magnitude of the incident and the projected radiation dose.
-Basic criteria for determining when protective actions may be appropriate are as follows: - Protective actions may be recommended for County populace to be taken for incidents involving actual or potential radioactivity releases resulting in projected TEDE less than 1 rem to members of the general public.
-Some preventative or precautionary measures may be prescribed as determined by the State Radiological Dose Assessment Team.

-The protective actions of sheltering-in-place or evacuation under a Site Area Emergency classification are highly unlikely in Ohio since the nearest affected Ohio area is 4.7 miles from the plant.
-Criteria for a Site Area Emergency classification state that offsite consequences of radioactive releases will be confined to the site or near-site area.

-2. Preparations to implement offsite protective measures will commence upon notification by the Beaver Valley Power Station that projected offsite doses exceed 1 rem TEDE to members of the general public.
+Basic criteria for determining when protective actions may be appropriate are as follows: - Protective actions may be recommended for County populace to be taken for incidents involving actual or potential radioactivity releases resulting in projected TEDE less than 1 rem or to members of the general public.
+Some preventative or precautionary measures may be prescribed as determined by the State Radiological Dose Assessment Team. - The protective actions of sheltering-in-place or evacuation under a Site Area Emergency classification are highly unlikely in Ohio since the nearest affected Ohio area is 4.7 miles from the plant.
+Criteria for a Site Area Emergency classification state that offsite consequences of radioactive releases will be confined to the site or near-site area. - Offsite protective actions will be based on the plant conditions and/or projected dose for the incident.
+Preparations to implement offsite protective measures will commence upon notification by the Beaver Valley Power Station that projected offsite doses exceed 1 to 5 rem projected over 4 days or 5 rem CDE projected child thyroid to members of the general public.